remlapmot/remlapmot.github.io/content/post/2025-06-09-riscv-r/index.en.md

 ## Emulating RISC-V on an Apple Silicon Mac

-I don't have a RISC-V computer, although developer boards are now available for a reasonable price, there aren't yet any competitive desktop machines.
-Therefore, I needed to use emulation.
+I don't have a RISC-V computer, therefore, I needed to use emulation.

 My setup is that I'm on an Apple Silicon M4 MacBook Air.
 I thought this might be promising to use because this has an ARM processor which is a reduced instruction set architecture, as is RISC-V.